quickbd/quickbd/README.md

 - 👋 Hi, I’m Md.
-Hasanat Zamil and I am fullstacked web developer
+Hasanat Zamil and I am Hybrid Fullstacked web Developer
 - 👀 I’m expert in Laravel
 - 🌱 I’m interested about Laravel, React JS(Nextjs 13), Prisma, Tailwind CSS for web application and Flutter for Mobile app development.
 - 💞️ I’m looking to collaborate on ...